MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 **Optional** If you don't need DataParallelASGD support, then pass the option `--asgd=no` to the configure command.

-> [!IMPORTANT]
-> The procedure above does not provide you with the access to 1-bit Stochastic Gradient Descent (1bit-SGD) and [BlockMomentumSGD](./Multiple-GPUs-and-machines.md#6-block-momentum-sgd) components.
-If you want to build CNTK with this functionality enabled, please read the instructions on [this page](./Enabling-1bit-SGD.md) and then proceed with the installation.

 ## Building CNTK

 To build CNTK use the following commands (we assume that the CNTK repository was cloned to `~/Repos/cntk`):